-What is diabetic nephropathy?
+What is diabetic kidney disease?

-What causes diabetic nephropathy?
+What causes it?

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
 Over time, the kidney isn't able to do its job as well.
 Later it may stop working completely.
 This is called kidney failure.